ValeriiaMukhina/ApprendreLeFrancaisBot/README.md

 Interact via Telegram:

-Start the Bot: Type /start to begin.
+- Start the Conversation:

-Begin an Exercise: Type /exercise <unit_number> (e.g., /exercise 1) to receive a Ukrainian sentence.

-Submit Your Translation: Reply with your French translation.
-The bot will evaluate your input and send back corrections and explanations, then prompt you with a new sentence from the same unit.
+Send the /start command.
+The bot will ask for a YouTube video link.

+- Submit a Video Link:
+Provide the YouTube URL.
+The bot will fetch the transcript automatically.

+- Select Your Level:
+Next, you’ll be prompted to enter your level (A1, A2, B1, B2, C1, or C2).

+- Receive Useful Phrases:
+The bot will extract and display a list of useful French phrases (with Ukrainian translations) from the video transcript.

+- Choose to Practice:
+When prompted, type Yes to begin translation exercises based on the extracted phrases.

+- Translation Exercise:
+The bot will generate a Ukrainian sentence for you to translate into French.
+After you send your translation, the bot will verify it, provide corrections and explanations, and then automatically generate another sentence for you to translate.

+- Reset or Enter New Video:
+At any time, use the /cancel or /newlink command to end the current session and start over with a new YouTube link.